Prem Lata Sharma

-Prem Lata Sharma, 10-05-1927 to 05-12-1998, was an Indian musicologist.
+Prem Lata Sharma (10 May 1927 – 5 December 1998) was an Indian musicologist.

 Life

 Prem Lata Sharma was born on 10 May 1927, in Nakodar, District Jalandhar, East Panjab.
-She was the only child of her parents, Pandita Lalchand sharma, Srimati, Mayadevi,.
+She was the only child of her parents, Pandita Lalchand sharma, Srimati, Mayadevi.
 Both of them were devoted Gauḍīya Vaiṣṇavas and they brought up their only child, Premlata, in a serene and pious atmosphere.
 She received her primary and secondary training at home in Delhi along with training in vocal music and sitar.
 She passed her High School Examination from Panjab University in 1938 at the age of eleven.
 For the next two years she studied at the University of Delhi in 1940.
 Then she joined the Indraprastha Girls' college for two years and graduated from Delhi University in 1942.

 After this, she spent seven years studying religious literature, especially that of the Gauḍīya Vaiṣṇavas in Bengali and Samkrta, in which her father was also deeply interested.
 He resigned his job in the Railways and made himself free to look after the interest of his daughter in her studies.
 Vraj Bhūmi was found to be a better place for intensive study of Gauḍīya Vaiṣṇavism and so the family shifted from Delhi to Mathura in 1947.
 At Mathura, Premlata Sharma studied and became proficient in three important languages – Braj Bhāṣā, Avadhi and Maithili which were all assets for her later academic studies.
 She also continued her higher studies in Samskrta and Hindi Literature, while taking regular training in Music which had been a hobby with her since her childhood.
 This enabled her to pass the Inter Examination in Vocal Music of the Academy of Hindustani Music, Lucknow in 1949.

 Considering the aptitude, qualities and potentialities of his daughter, Pandita Lalchand Sharma decided that she should continue her higher studies at Banaras Hindu University (BHU), where a College of Music and Fine Arts had started functioning in 1949–50 with Pandita Omkar Nath Thakur as its Principal.
 Premlata Sharma was admitted to this college in the first batch of students.
 She was also admitted to the Women's College Hostel.
 Pandita Omkarnatha Thakur who knew Pandita Lalchand Sharma very well, agreed to be her local guardian.